abapGit/docs.abapgit.org/docs/collections/_development/serializers.md

 ## Constructor

-The constructor is implemented in the super class and take two parameters as input:
+The constructor is implemented in the superclass and takes two parameters as input:

 Parameter | Description
 ----------|------------